With the U.S. bird flu outbreak uncontained, scientists see growing risks

 State and federal health officials are still investigating the scope of the outbreak, although so far all of those who’ve tested positive have only had mild, flu-like symptoms.

-Nuzzo says the spillover at the poultry farms drives home the risks of having a viral reservoir in dairy herds that offers many opportunities for the virus to jump between species and potentially adapt to mammals.
+Nuzzo says the spillover at the poultry farms drives home the risks of having a viral reservoir in dairy herds that offers the virus ample opportunities to jump between species and potentially adapt to mammals.

 “Every time you give an avian virus a chance to infect a human, it’s like buying a ticket for a lottery you don't want to win,” says Troy Sutton, a virologist at Penn State University who studies transmission of bird flu.